neolight1010/NeoLight1010/README.md

 ### Some of the things I don't like 😞
 - Unorganized code 👎
-- Software not repecting privacy 🔓
+- Software not respecting privacy 🔓
 - Unwillingness to learn 🚫

 <!--